Kung Fu= Traditional Wushu

 Kung Fu has been used for centuries in China

 to improve health and to learn self-defence.
-A major aim of the training
+A major aim of the training in

-healthy martial artist who is a productive member of society.
+martial artist who is a productive member of society.

 Kung Fu can be translated as an art that has been constantly

 practiced, always seeking perfection.
+Therefore,

-the piano, or even making tea!
+even making tea!
 In China

 skills of combat is referred to as Wu Shu.
 In